sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 	on the cluster, this script is also in `/shared/data/Solutions/Liu2015/010_fastqc.sh`

+  This script runs fastqc on each of the .fastq.gz files, sequentially.
 	Note that alternatively, you could have one sbatch script per sample.
-	On a simple and relatively fast task such as this one, it is not to problematic.
+	On a simple and relatively fast task such as this one, it is not too problematic.

-	However on more important tasks such as mapping, treating each file in separate script is better because you can submit all scripts at once and they will then run in parallel, whereas if they are all treated in the same script, the samples would be handled sequentially and the overall job would take much longer to finish.
+	However, on more computationally-intensive tasks such as mapping, treating each file in separate script is better, because you can submit all scripts at once, and they will then run in parallel, whereas if they are all treated in the same script like here, the samples would be handled sequentially and the overall job would take much longer to finish.

-	**NB:** the actual recommended approach is to use SLURM arrays, which let you have a single script, but have different jobs execute in parallel.
-We show below how to do.
+	**NB:** BUT, the actual recommended approach is to use SLURM arrays, which let you have a single script, but have different jobs execute in parallel.
+Below, we show how to do this.

 ??? success "Ruhland2016 FastQC sbatch script"